 Chrome Plating Plastic Process

-Being a one-stop solution provider, CheeYuen boasts a variety of seasoned technical talents and state-of-the-art facilities,enabling us to provide high-quality, durable chrome-plated finishes on plastic components of varying sizes and shapes.
-Meanwhile, we're also capable of offering customers with a tailor-made service, regardless of the complexity or size of the component.
+As a one-stop solution provider, CheeYuen boasts a team of technical experts and state-of-the-art facilities, enabling us to deliver high-quality, durable chrome plating finishes on plastic components of various sizes and shapes.

 CheeYuen has multiple chrome lines all under one roof, providing flexible options no matter what part size is needed.
 With endless color options, custom applications, textures and sustainable process developments, we are continuing to expand our capability and provide our customers with the ultimate flexibility for their products.